nylas-samples/nylas-code-samples-starter/README.md

 ## Learn more

-Visit our [Nylas Node.js SDK documentation](https://developer.nylas.com/docs/developer-tools/sdk/node-sdk/) to learn more.
+Visit our [Nylas documentation](https://developer.nylas.com/) to learn more.